A Platform for Community Action

 VoH participants write messages each lunar month on topics of our individual choosing.
 We trade them around and vote on them.
 Using this process we decide on a monthly basis how best to influence the nations and religions to foster peace, justice and healing for Planet Earth.

 At the new moon, we elect messages of general interest.
-At the full moon (beginning July 27, 2018) we will elect nonviolent action oriented messages to implement the ideas brought out at the new moon.
+At the full moon we elect nonviolent action oriented messages to implement the ideas brought out at the new moon.
 Through the next full moon, we will act locally on the basis of our globally shared action messages, and report the resulting stories and lessons.
 Our elected full moon messages will be a good basis for action.
 However, there will be no commitment to using these messages as a basis for action until we see what they are, month by month.
 Because there are six Voices of Humanity (Women, Men, Youth, Experience, Wisdom, Humanity-as-One), there will be up to six winners each month, so locally, we will have a choice of action ideas.

 The effort to build a global consciousness must be action oriented or no one will pay any attention.
 Examples of nonviolent action of a sort likely to be considered are 1) have a local umbrella march for nuclear disarmament; 2) join or create a local action for the International Day of Peace; 3) write a letter to the editor in support of the United Nations; 4) bring in a friend to join the VoH community.
 However, since this is a bottom up process, there is always an element of novelty and suspense and the winning messages may be something of a surprise to everyone.
 That is why we have determined ahead of time that there is no individual commitment to using the elected messages as a basis for action until we see what they are, month by month.